 From the wonderful opening number – David London singing The Sound of the City – to the star-spangled finale, the music lifts you off your feet and keeps you moving.

-The choreography, by Arlene Phillips, is hot, the costumes sizzle, the photography by Bill Butler is eye-poppingly lush, the direction by Nancy Walker is as corny and awful and perfectly suited to the film’s dopiness as all the stuff she learned in the old MGM days.
+The choreography, by Arlene Phillips, is hot, the costumes sizzle, the photography by Bill Butler is eye-poppingly lush, the direction by Nancy Walker (best known as Rhoda’s mother on The Mary Tyler Moore Show) is as corny and awful and perfectly suited to the film’s dopiness as all the stuff she learned in the old MGM days.

 The yield is a purée of Technicolor musicals that combines the best of Busby Berkeley with the best of contemporary musical ideas.
 Perpetual motion is what Can’t Stop the Music is all about.